TheProjecter/zaspe-sharp/trunk/zaspe-sharp/README.txt

 // TODO

-4. NAnt
+4. NAnt (tested with version 0.85-ubuntu)

-4.1 NAnt under GNU/Linux
+4.1 NAnt under GNU/Linux (Ubuntu Feisty Fawn)

 To compile ZaspeSharp under Mono, we need to specify "-pkg:" option to gmcs compiler, not "-r".
 This is not handled very well by Prebuild.
 Also, after